miku/dvmweb/docs/README.md

 ```

 The gif spec only knows frames and the resulting files were beyond pratical in
 size, 50MB or more.
-Thankfully, the mighty [ffmpeg](https://www.ffmpeg.org/) to
+Thankfully, mighty [ffmpeg](https://www.ffmpeg.org/) to
 the rescue, we can generate webm and mp4 versions of these animations, which
-are much smaller.
-It is also possbile to optimize the gifs, which we did
+are much smaller (it is also possbile to optimize the gifs, which we did
-selectively.
+selectively).
 The resulting webm files were about 1.4MB in size, the mp4 files
 about 3MB, which is still a lot, but much more manageable.

 We generated 7874 files, half webm, half mp4.
 This is about 15% of the videos,